BHSPitMonkey/kohana-pure-ldap/README.md

 Auth module to allow for authenticating against an LDAP server.

-This module is so-called 'Pure' because, unlike other Kohana LDAP auth modules in existence, this one does not external libraries like PEAR or ZEND, instead only utilizing functions from PHP's standard [LDAP extension] [1].
+This module is so-called 'Pure' because, unlike other Kohana LDAP auth modules in existence, this one does not use external libraries like PEAR or ZEND, instead only utilizing functions from PHP's standard [LDAP extension] [1].

 Installation